kiborgok/akana-people-birthday/README.md

 ## Setup Requirements
 ### Local machine setup
-* Clone this repository to your location in a file system. <code>git clone https://github.com/kiborgok/akana-people-birthday.git</code>
+* Clone this repository to your file system.

-* Navigate to the folder. <code>cd akana-people-birthday</code>
+* Navigate to the cloned folder.

 * Make sure you have access to the internet to load bootstrap.